-consulting services to the Company.
-Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
+Relationships Nature of the relationship Standard Metals Exploration Ltd. ("Standard") Standard Metals Exploration Ltd. is a private company controlled by an officer and director of the Company.
 Standard Metal provides geological exploration services for the Company.
 Key management Key management are those personnel having the authority and responsibility for planning, directing and controlling the Company and include the President and Chief Executive Officer, Directors, Chief Financial Officer, and Senior Geologist.